Just three ingredients, and you have the most smooth, creamy, dreamy, decadent dessert ever!

-- cool whip or homemade whip cream, optional
+- cool whip or homemade whipped cream, optional

-- Using a small saucepan, add the heavy cream and sugar over medium-high heat.
-Bring to a boil, and boil for 3 minutes, stirring constantly.
-If the boiling cream is bubbling too much, turn heat down to a medium, but maintain a boil.
-To prevent it from boiling over, lift saucepan off burner for a few minutes, then return to burner and continue stirring.
+- Using a small saucepan, add the heavy cream and sugar over medium-high heat, stirring constantly.
+Bring to a gentle boil, and boil for 3 minutes, stirring constantly.
+If the boiling cream is bubbling too much, turn the heat down to a medium, but maintain a gentle boil.
+To prevent it from boiling over, lift the saucepan off the burner for a few seconds, return it to the burner and continue stirring.

 - Remove from heat and whisk in the grapefruit juice.
-Pour the mixture into serving dishes.
-Cover and chill in the refrigerator for at least 2 hours or until set.
+Pour the mixture into the serving dishes.
+Cover and chill in the refrigerator for at least 4 hours or until set.